llm-bible/llm-bible.github.io/_publications/sun2023reinforcement.markdown

 ---
 layout: publication
-title: Reinforcement Learning in the Era of alms What is Essential What is needed An re Perspective on RLHF prompting and Beyond
+title: Reinforcement Learning in the Era of LLMs What is Essential What is needed An RL Perspective on RLHF Prompting and Beyond
 authors: Sun Hao
 conference: "Arxiv"
 year: 2023